clipperhouse/netlify/content/go-csharp.md

 ### Accessibility/visibility

-In Go, members of a package or struct are either exported or not.
-Uppercase means exported and visible outside the package.
-Lowercase means only visible inside the package/struct.
+In Go, members of a package or struct are either exported or not (by using upper or lower case names).

 In C#, these equivalents are `public` and `internal`/`private`. `internal` means package-scoped; `private` is narrower than that.